 Unless otherwise stated on the booking page, Grub Kitchen is open when the Bug Farm is open.
 Lunch is served from 12:00 noon – 2:30 pm (until 3:30 pm during school holidays) and teas, coffees and cakes are available all day.

 Founded by award-winning chef Andy Holcroft in 2015, Grub Kitchen has been met with rave reviews since opening, with visitors coming from all over the UK and further afield to try the fare.
 Delicious edible insect dishes include VEXo Bolognese Grub’s signature gourmet bug burger and, of course, the famous Cricket Cookies.

 We have some outdoor picnic benches if you want to eat outside or plan to bring your own picnic with you.
 Due to demand for table space, there is nowhere indoors to eat picnics.

 Changes due to the Covid-19 situation

 Andy and his team have made a number of changes to Grub Kitchen to keep diners feeling safe and secure.
-Aside from the enhanced sanitising and cleaning and front of house staff wearing face coverings, they have reduced the number of tables indoors, increased outdoor seating, put up screens and ask for contactless payments where possible.
+Aside from the enhanced sanitising and cleaning, they have increased outdoor seating, put up screens and ask for contactless payments where possible.
 For more information, please see our ‘How to visit us’ guidelines.

 To reduce the use of single-use cups, Grub Kitchen operates a #ContactlessCoffee service, so please bring your reusable mug or cup/bottle for cold drinks with you.